Open House Etiquette: 23 Rules Every Agent Should Know

 Written by Seth Cox

-May 29, 2025 / Open Houses
+May 29, 2025 / Open house marketing

 That’s why mastering open house etiquette isn’t optional—it’s a competitive advantage.
 The right behavior builds trust, encourages honest feedback, and makes you more memorable than other agents doing the bare minimum.